 I first came to know of Kalady when I read the biography of Adi Shankaracharya.
 Google helped me locate the place very close to Kochi Airport.
-A Kerala trip soon came along and I grabbed the opportunity to see the birthplace of Adi Shankaracharya on the banks of River Poorna.
-Kochi airport is, in fact, the closest point in Kochi to Kalady.
+A Kerala trip soon came along and I grabbed the opportunity to see the birthplace of the Shankaracharya on the banks of River Poorna.
+Kochi airport is, in fact, the closest point in Kochi to this holy place.

-Incidentally, Kalady and its links to Adi Shankaracharya were discovered just over 100 years ago.
+Incidentally, this holy place and its links to the Shankaracharya were discovered just over 100 years ago.
 Since then, an effort to preserve the area has been done by the followers of different Shankara Mutts in the country.

 Places to See in Kalady